 - ??
-Match any byte. - a?
+Match any byte.

+- a?

 Match a high nibble (the four high bits).

-IMPORTANT NOTE: The nibble matching is only available in libclamav with the functionality level 17 and higher therefore please only use it with .ndb signatures followed by ":17" (MinEngineFunctionalityLevel, see 3.2.5).
+IMPORTANT NOTE: The nibble matching is only available in libclamav with the functionality level 17 and higher therefore please only use it with .ndb signatures followed by ":17" (MinEngineFunctionalityLevel, see ??).

-Match any string except aaaa and bbbb and cccc.
-Alternative strings must have identical lengths.
-(ClamAV>0.98.2) - HEXSIG[x-y]aa or aa[x-y]HEXSIG
+Match any byte except aa and bb and cc..
+(ClamAV \ge 0.96) - HEXSIG[x-y]aa or aa[x-y]HEXSIG

-Match aa anchored to a hex-signature, see https://bugzilla.clamav. net/show_bug.cgi?id=776 for discussion and examples.
+Match aa anchored to a hex-signature, see https://wwws.clamav.net/bugzilla/show\bug.cgi?id=776 for discussion and examples. - (B) Match word boundary (including file boundaries). - (L) Match CR, CRLF or file boundaries.

-- (B)

-Match word boundary (including file boundaries).

-- (L) Match CR, CRLF or file boundaries.

-The range signatures and {} virtually separate a hex-signature into two parts, eg. aabbccbbaacc is treated as two sub-signatures aabbcc and bbaacc with any number of bytes between them.
+The range signatures \ and {} virtually separate a hex-signature into two parts, eg. aabbcc\bbaacc is treated as two sub-signatures aabbcc and bbaacc with any number of bytes between them.
 It's a requirement that each sub-signature includes a block of two static characters somewhere in its body.

-3.2.3 Basic signature format
+3.5.3 Basic signature format